to the IC framework

 These competencies are empowering them to grow as active, adaptable, socially aware and self-motivated learners all along their life both personally and professionally so that they can contribute to the rapidly evolving world in a meaningful and purposeful way.

-The first of the three lifelong competencies is Communication.
+The first of the five core competencies is Communication and Language.
 It helps us confidently share our projects, ideas, questions and understandings with others in many different ways and contexts.
-Communication is organically linked to collaboration and can therefore positively impact our social and emotional well-being and contribute to build more genuine and trusting relationships.
+Communication is organically linked to collaboration and can therefore positively impact our social and emotional well-being and contribute to building more genuine and trusting relationships.

 The second one is Personal and Social Competency, which is defined in the British Columbia's curriculum as: